 Finally, save your spreadsheet because you will have to come back and manually edit your database multiple times a day or week with the latest information.
 Set up Future You for success, so you don’t risk starting over!

-Go to File > Save As > Name your database > click Save
+Go to File > Save As > Name your database > click Save.

-Free Database Templates
+Free Excel Database Templates

 Check out these pre-made database templates to jumpstart your database-building task!

-2. Excel’s Inventory List Template
+1. Excel’s Inventory List Template

-3. Excel’s Warehouse Inventory Template
+2. Excel’s Warehouse Inventory Template

-4. Excel’s Contact List Template
+3. Excel’s Contact List Template

 Related Resources: